Rankings and Reputation

 The Faculty aims to increase overseas recruitment into Masters programmes and to develop appropriate Masters programmes for this purpose.
 New Postgraduate Taught (PGT) programmes should be sought to attract external funding and enhance our reputation in the delivery of postgraduate education.
 Postgraduate Research (PGR) growth is a targeted objective for all departments.
 The Faculty has received funding from the University to increase Postgraduate Research numbers.
 This depends on increased recruitment from other sources.
 Internal funding should be targeted to enhance our reputation in the delivery of PhD training.
 Externally funded doctoral training programmes should be actively sought, with an aim that each department should be involved in more than one bid for each call from a relevant research council, lead at least one bid, and be successful in at least one bid.

-The Faculty aims to use our high-quality research capability to grow research income at least 10% per year.
+The Faculty aims to use our high-quality research capability to grow research income of at least 10% per year.
 This should be achieved in part by increasing the average FTE grant income for academic staff in each department.
 Further increases will be achieved by recruiting high-performing researchers and this should be a major focus in all departments.
 We aim to support and develop areas of high-impact research in all departments leading to internationally-leading outputs and a rolling set of impact cases, which will be reviewed annually.
 Departments should build relationships with leading universities which are wider than the individual researcher and which include centres or research groupings.
-All departments should take part in the Distinguished Visitor Programme, in addition to having their own visiting programmes which are reported to the Faculty.

 Business Partnership and Enterprise